View our demographics

 The data sets analysed in the State of the City and Health Needs Analysis 2020 were used to assess Manningham against the health priority areas contained in the Victorian Public Health and Wellbeing Plan (VPHWP) 2019-2023.
 This health needs analysis has been undertaken to help inform the development of our Health and Wellbeing Strategy 2021-2025, which is Council’s Municipal Health and Wellbeing Plan.
 The following data fact sheets were produced on the six VPHWP health priority areas that are most relevant to Manningham.

-View the State of the City and Health Needs Analysis 2020 (3.88 MB)
+State of the City of Health Needs Analysis 2020

 Downloadable fact sheets